Panther Village RA Position Description

 The Resident Assistant is supervised by a Residence Life Coordinator.
 In conjunction with the other Resident Assistants, he or she develops and supports the objectives of apartment initiatives, helps maintain apartment and university policies and procedures and assists with the administration of the apartment complex.

 Resident Assistants must have at least one semester of residence hall experience at UNI (or at another institution of higher education) and a minimum 2.25 cumulative grade point average at the time of employment.
 Resident Assistants must maintain a minimum semester and cumulative 2.25 GPA while in the Resident Assistant position.
+Resident Assistants must possess outstanding skills in verbal and written communication.
 Resident Assistants need to be in good behavioral standing with the university and be full-time, degree-seeking students.

 Resident Assistants are employed for the entire academic year.
-Resident Assistants hired for the 2014-2015 academic year will be expected to begin work on Sunday, August 10, 2014 through Sunday, May 10, 2015.
-They are expected to return after winter break to start training on January 7, 2015.
-Some training will occur during the 2014 spring semester and will include spring workshop, April 4/5, 2014.
-Resident Assistants are expected to be available and provide coverage during continuous housing periods (i.e. Thanksgiving, semester break in halls that are open, and spring break).
-Participation in non-academic activities during training periods is subject to approval by the Residence Life Coordinator and the Director of Residence Life.
+Resident Assistants hired for the 2016-2017 academic year will be expected to begin work on Wednesday, August 3, 2016 through Sunday, May 7, 2017.
+They are expected to return after winter break to start training on January 4, 2017.
+Some training will occur during the 2016 spring semester and will include spring workshop, April 1-2, 2016.
+Resident Assistants are expected to be available and provide coverage during continuous housing periods (i.e. Thanksgiving, semester break, and spring break).
+Participation in non-academic activities during training periods is subject to approval by the Residence Life Coordinator and Assistant Director of Residence Life.

 - Single bedroom in an apartment